Earth Notes: On the HTC-1 Desktop Humidity and Temperature Meter: Review

-- This desktop humidity and temperature meter works well and is good value for money, and can be read across a room.
+- This desktop humidity and temperature meter works well.
+It can be read across a room.
 It is good value for money.

 - Rating: out of 5

 We improved the air-tightness of our house to save energy.
 But then we had a problem in winter with humidity.
 Local councillors tell me that when they get complaints about 'damp' it's often condensation from poor ventilation.
 Homes that are cheaper to heat need new routines.
 And new tools to help us run them.